 Why We Love It: Minimal effort meets maximum flavor in this healthier take on chicken tikka masala.
 It has all the flavor of your favorite take-out meal, but all the magic happens in a slow cooker while you’re out running errands.
 Again, it’s great to set out in “serve yourself” fashion and is easy to double as well.

 Hero Ingredient: The full-fat coconut milk deserves a medal for making this so creamy.

 Why We Love It: We all love a good pasta dinner party, and this recipe is infinitely customizable and easily doubled.
 In fact, Camille lays out all of the possible swaps and her best tips for cooking this for a crowd in the recipe post.
 Aside from the simplicity of making this dish, it has all of my favorite things: rigatoni, pesto, and crispy Brussels sprouts.
 If you’re looking for a no-fuss, show-stopping pasta for a large group, this is it.

 Hero Ingredient: The caramelized, crispy, garlicky Brussels sprouts taste even more indulgent than the noodles.

 Why We Love It: This low-carb alternative to traditional nachos is a great inexpensive meal idea for large groups.
 Swap tortilla chips for cauliflower and load them up with the toppings of your choice.
-If you’re serving a large group with multiple dietary restrictions, this is also a great “build-your-own” recipe where you make the base and let each guest customize their toppings.
+If you’re serving a large group with multiple dietary restrictions, you can simply make the base and let each guest customize their toppings.